MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 FROM cities;
 ```

-Aggregate window functions are not yet supported in Materialize, but we can rewrite this query as follows: We first compute the total population of each state by a simple grouped aggregation, and then join against that:
+Aggregate window functions are not yet supported in Materialize, but you can rewrite this query to first compute the total population of each state using an aggregation, and then join against that:

 ```
 SELECT cities.state, name, CAST(pop as float) / total_pops.total_pop